Pompeii / Pumpeie

 Tourist area Vesuvian area

-Pompeii is a municipality of 25.196 inhabitants, located at 14 meters slm in the Metropolitan City of Naples, Its territory covers an area of 12,40 sq. km.
+Pompeii (Vesuvian Area) is a municipality of 25.196 inhabitants, located at 14 meters slm in the Metropolitan City of Naples, Its territory covers an area of 12,40 sq. km.

 Pompeii It is an Italian town of province of Naples in Campania.

 Pompeii, in Latin Pompeii, has origins as ancient as those of Rome: a migration of inhabitants from the Sarno Valley, descended from the legendary Pelasgi, formed a primitive settlement at the foot of Vesuvius: perhaps not a real village, more likely a small conglomerate at the intersection of three important roads, traced in historical times by the roads coming from Cuma, Nola, Stabia and from Nocera.

 Obligatory passage between north and south, Pompeii became prey to the powerful neighboring states.
 It was conquered for the first time from the colony of Cuma between the 525 and 474 BC

 Strabo reports that Pompeii was united to the twelve (the set of the twelve most important Etruscan cities) under the control of Nuvkrinum, news that the light of recent excavations becomes more reliable.

 In the temple of Apollo and at the Baths Stabiane were found several fragments of bucchero, some with inscriptions nucerine graphite; always in the Spa area also it came to light a sixth century BC necropolis